This transgender teen sued NC over HB2. Now she’s in Teen Vogue with Hillary Clinton.

 Schafer has been by his daughter’s side — as she came out as transgender and at federal court proceedings for the lawsuit challenging HB2 and its replacement.
 He stood at a podium outside the federal courthouse in Winston-Salem in August 2016 with his daughter beside him and shared their story with the hopes of giving the public a better understanding of the transgender people among them.

-Now he admires his daughter continuing to tell her story as transgender and gender non-conformity issues become more prevalent.
-He spoke with pride about a video of his daughter speaking at the White House with the former secretary of state, New York senator and first lady.
+He admires his daughter for continuing to tell her story as transgender and gender nonconformity issues become more prevalent.
+He spoke with pride about a video of his daughter speaking in New York with the former secretary of state, U.S. senator and first lady.

 “It was empowering to watch,” Schafer said in a telephone interview this week.
 “This was a special experience.
 She got to sit down with these five other women and Hillary Clinton.”